Japan trade minister denies Rosneft investment report

 The government may make it possible for JOGMEC to acquire stakes in foreign state-backed resource companies on its own, another METI official said.

-The move comes at a time when some oil producing countries are trying to privatize their oil companies to offset falling revenue in the face of slumping oil prices.
+The move comes at a time when some oil producing countries are trying to privatise their oil companies to offset falling revenue in the face of slumping oil prices.

 (Reporting by Ami Miyazaki and Yuka Obayashi; Writing by Chris Gallagher; Editing by Richard Pullin)